 Modal is a second-generation regenerated cellulosic fiber and a variation of rayon.
 Modal’s distinguishing characteristics are its high-wet strength and extra softness.
 It is sometimes referred to as being “as soft as a feather” and “the softest fiber in the world.”
 In addition to its use in general apparel, its softness makes it especially ideal for body contact clothing such as lingerie and undergarments.

-Bamboo modal fabric uses a modified production process that is less resource and chemical-intensive than rayon fabric, making it more sustainable.
+Bamboo modal fabric uses a modified production process that is less resource and chemical-intensive than viscose fabric, making it more sustainable.
 Still, it’s not the most sustainable option for bamboo sheets.
 However, as the next generation of bamboo products, modal offers the following benefits:

 Machine washable